homermultitext/hmt-se2021/docs/tech/vscode/other/index.md

 ---

-# More extensions for editing with VS Code"
+# More extensions for editing with VS Code

-- wrap tag
-- revealjs
+## Slide shows

+In our meetings this summer, you'll see slide shows running in VS Code.
+If you want to write markdown content and run a slide show from it, explore the `vscode-reveal` extension.

+## Others

+If you use an extension that makes your work on the HMT project easier, share your tips with other participants!